discoverygarden/bcelndora/docs/devops.md

     - `cp -r dc oc`
 4. Edit the deployment configuration files:
     - `shared` directory: `cd /opt/helm_values/[newsite]/shared`
-        - [QUESTION: "The configurations in this directory are used by multiple services by being symlinked."
-Does this mean changing it here changes it everywhere?
-It doesn't look like it does, as the path from `dc` and the path from `oc` show different values.]
         - Edit `affinity.yaml` to set the new site's hostname
             - eg. ```---
                      nodeSelector: